mindreframer/golang-devops-stuff/Documentation/api.md

 1. `action`: the action of the request that was just made.
 The request attempted to modify `node.value` via a `PUT` HTTP request, thus the value of action is `set`.

-2. `node.key`: the HTTP path the to which the request was made.
+2. `node.key`: the HTTP path to which the request was made.
-We set `/message` to `Hello world`, so the key field is `/message`.
-Etcd uses a file-system-like structure to represent the key-value pairs, therefore all keys start with `/`.
+We set `/message` to `Hello world`, so the key field is `/message`. etcd uses a file-system-like structure to represent the key-value pairs, therefore all keys start with `/`.

 3. `node.value`: the value of the key after resolving the request.
 In this case, a successful request was made that attempted to change the node's value to `Hello world`.

 4. `node.createdIndex`: an index is a unique, monotonically-incrementing integer created for each change to etcd.
-This specific index reflects at which point in the etcd state machine a given key was created.
+This specific index reflects the point in the etcd state machine at which a given key was created.
 You may notice that in this example the index is `2` even though it is the first request you sent to the server.
-This is because there are internal commands that also change the state behind the scenes like adding and syncing servers.
+This is because there are internal commands that also change the state behind the scenes, like adding and syncing servers.

 5. `node.modifiedIndex`: like `node.createdIndex`, this attribute is also an etcd index.
-Actions that cause the value to change include `set`, `delete`, `update`, `create` and `compareAndSwap`.
+Actions that cause the value to change include `set`, `delete`, `update`, `create`, `compareAndSwap` and `compareAndDelete`.
 Since the `get` and `watch` commands do not change state in the store, they do not change the value of `node.modifiedIndex`.

 ### Response Headers

-etcd includes a few HTTP headers that provide global information about the etcd cluster that serviced a request:
+etcd includes a few HTTP headers in responses that provide global information about the etcd cluster that serviced a request:

 ```
 X-Etcd-Index: 35